jdoleary/garden/books/The Gift of Violence.md

 > Real morality—the kind arrived at through concern for the suffering of conscious creatures—requires intolerance.

-> Tolerance is neither good nor bad: it always depends on what one is tolerating.10
+> Tolerance is neither good nor bad: it always depends on what one is tolerating.

 > “What can be asserted without evidence can also be dismissed without evidence.”